erikfredner/cv/cv.md

 "Reading the Norton Anthologies: Databases, Canons, and Careers" \hfill November 2016

 ## Public Humanities
-"The Stuff of Fame: Material and Printed Constructions of Renown in America"\
+"The Stuff of Fame: Material and Printed Constructions of Renown in America" \hfill 2019- \
-Lead data scientist, Stanford Literary Lab and Smithsonian Institution \hfill 2019-
+Lead data scientist, Stanford Literary Lab and Smithsonian Institution

 Editor, The Stanford Center for the Study of the Novel Podcast \hfill 2019-